 The Marriage (Same Sex Couples) Act 2013, came into force on 13 March 2014.
 This Act extends marriage to same-sex partners in England and Wales.)
 A civil partnership is one that is registered under the Civil Partnership Act 2004, including those registered outside the UK.

 There are some practical things you can do yourself as a Manager to create an inclusive culture within your service and team, and to support LGB individuals in the workplace and those who want to come out at work.

 - Make sure all of your staff are aware of the Council’s Equality & Diversity and Behavioural Standards Guidance.
-You might want to display these policies in a prominent position in your work bases.

-- Challenge any homophobic comments or ‘banter’ firmly and immediately.
+- Challenge any homophobic and bi-phobic comments or ‘banter’ firmly and immediately.
 Simply explaining to staff why something they’ve said is inappropriate is often an effective way to make them think about it and to change their behaviour.

 - Encourage staff to complete equality monitoring exercises and take part in staff surveys.